 In terms of experimental alternative methods?
 Too many to list here.
 And lots of them involving solid metal – do a Google search for ‘Travis Bean’ if you’ve got time – one of the coolest examples (Slash is a big fan!)

 Wrapping it up

-So, you may wonder – is there a logical and defensible conclusion that determines whether one style of neck joint is better than the other?
+So, you may wonder – is there a logical and defensible conclusion that determines which one style of neck joint is right or wrong?

 Nope – or if there is then I’m not fanning the flames of what I feel is a pointless argument.

 However, if you ask me that question for choosing a guitar - is there a right or a wrong way?
 Then yes, choosing the wrong guitar is one of the 25 fundamental mistakes beginners make.

 If you’re a beginner guitarist then I urge you to read my book on “25 mistakes I wish I knew as a beginner.”
 It’s solid 60 pager book with nitty-gritty details on each of the mistakes and how to avoid them – the best part is it’s free, get it now.